• Skip to primary navigation

 Camp Granada, and Five Little Speckled Frogs were my favorites during my childhood.

-My campfire songs playlist now contains American Pie, Dream and Hotel California, Brown Eyed Girl, and Hey Jude, to name a few.
+My campfire songs playlist now contains American Pie, Dream, Hotel California, Brown Eyed Girl, and Hey Jude, to name a few.

-You need to plan sing-alongs before heading to camp, such as arranging a song list and musical instruments and starting singing before dusk.
+You need to plan sing-alongs before heading to camp, such as arranging a song list and musical instruments, and starting to sing before dusk.

-The main singer should also encourage mates to participate and sing along and perform as a chorus.
+The main singer should also encourage mates to participate, sing along, and perform as a chorus.

 If they don’t know the lyrics, arrange for them via a mobile app or website.